-This Decadent Chocolate Fruit Dip is a crowd pleasing treat with a light, airy texture that’s as smooth as silk.
+This chocolate fruit dip is a crowd pleasing treat with a light and airy texture that’s as smooth as silk.
 Everyone will be shocked that it’s dairy-free!

+I like to call this “munchie food”.
 You know, things that you take a little sample of and then sneakily go back for fifteen times over the next couple of hours.
-Then when everything’s all gone, no one knows it was you that ate it all…muahahaha!
+Then when it’s all gone, no one knows that it was you who ate it all…muahahaha!

 Normal people might call these finger foods but I personally like the term munchie.
 And this chocolate dip?
 It’s easily one of my favorite munchie foods of all time.